hekmon/rclonemount/README.md

 ### FUSE configuration

 FUSE needs to be configured to allow the usage of other users' mounts (in our case `rclonemount` and your others users).
-This need to be done only once.
 Add `user_allow_other` to the `/etc/fuse.conf` file.
+This need to be done only once, before your first mount.

 Example: